"Sefer Yetsirah

 By Aryeh Kaplan

-The authoritative English text on the study of the "Sefer Yetzirah" or Book of Formantion (Book of Creation).
-Kaplan's explanations are easy to understand and make sense.
-A must have manual for anyone ready to decifer this ancient manuscript.
+This is the most authoritative text on the study of the "Sefer Yetzirah" or Book of Formation (Book of Creation).
+Kaplan's explanations are easy to understand and make common sense.
+A must have manual for anyone ready to decipher this ancient manuscript.
+Paperback: 398 pages.
+Publisher: Weiser Books; Rev Sub edition (May 1997).
+Language: English.